 For further information, please refer to the FUNDING APPLICATION GUIDELINES 3.0 for further information.

 Queries about your grant application are best directed to your Award Operating Authority (State or Territory Award Office)

 “I genuinely appreciate being able to run the Award within our Special Education Centre.
 It is rewarding to be able to see students successfully participate in activities outside of the classroom in varying environments.
 It fills me with a sense of pride being able to see students develop confidence when successfully overcoming personal challenges in unfamiliar environments.
 I actively encourage new students, of all abilities, to consider participating in the award.”

 – Kylie, Award Leader

 Funding Progress Report

-Award Units that have been granted funding assistance for Participants to undertake The Duke of Edinburgh’s International Award are required to provide progress reports so we can meet our Federal Government Funding requirements.
+Award Centre that have been granted funding assistance for Participants to undertake The Duke of Edinburgh’s International Award are required to provide progress reports so we can meet our Federal Government Funding requirements.

 Last Updated on